OpenCommonSense/CommonSensePortalSite/docs/benchmarks/benchmarks.md

 > - **Topics:** General.
 Mostly about properties of common objects and motivation/causes/results of events.
 - **Size & Split:** 12,102 in total --- train (9,741), dev (1,221), test (1,140).
-- **Data generation:** The questions are crowdsourced from human annotators.
+- **Dataset creation:** The questions are crowdsourced from human annotators.
 The authors present a question concept, _q_, and some candidate concepts, which are linked to _q_, and ask annotators to write a natural-language question mentioning _q_ and answered by only one of the answer candidates.
 - **An illustative example:**
 ```
 Question ID: b8c0a4703079cf661d7261a60a1bcbff